-- 1. Agree to receive financial support from another reporting unit to continue as a going concern, the reporting unit's ability to continue as a going concern is not reliant on the agreed financial support of another reporting unit. - 2.
-Acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the Registered Organisation Act 2009, undergo e restructure of the Branches of the organisation, a determination or revocation by the General Manager, Fair Work Commission. - 3.
-Pay a penalty imposed under the Registered Organisations Act 2009. - 4.
-Have a fund or account for compulsory levies, voluntary contributions as required by the rules of the organisation, or branch of the organisation. - 5.
-Transfer to or withdraw from a fund(other than the general fund), account, asset, or controlled entity. - 6.
-Have another entity administer the financial affairs of the reporting unit. - 7.
-Make a payment to a former related party of the reporting unit. - 8.
-Pay other expenses for holder of office. - 9.
-Pay other employment expenses for employees(other than holders of offices).
+- 1. agree to provide financial support to another reporting unit to ensure they continue as a going concern - 2. acquire an asset or liability due to an amalgamation under Part 2 of Chapter 3 of the RO Act, a restructure of the branches of an organisation, a determination or revocation by the General Manager, Fair Work Commission - pay a penalty imposed under the RO Act or the Fair Work Act 2009 - 4. have a fund or account for compulsory levies, voluntary contributions or required by the rules of the organisation or branch - transfer to or withdraw from a fund (other than the general fund), account, asset or controlled entity - have another entity administer the financial affairs of the reporting unit - make a payment to a former related party of the reporting unit - Pay other expenses for holders of office. - Pay other employment expenses for employees (other than holders of offices)